nickhuynhq/weather-vue/README.md

 **Weather Vue allows you to track the current and future weather of cities of your choosing.**

-This project was created to experiment with Tailwind CSS and is my first project using Vue.js!
+This project was created to experiment with Tailwind CSS and is my first project using Vue.js! <br>
 Weather data is pulled from OpenWeatherMap's API: https://openweathermap.org/api